SunilPark1129/sp-fashion/README.md

 ## Project Description

 - It's a clothing web-store project that display various clothes.
-- This website does not have implemented features such as login, purchase, or about contact etc pages.
+- This project does not have included features such as login, purchase, or about contact etc pages.

 ## Features
 > Features that I would like to introduce.